 Understanding the need for amenities near Humboldt Industrial Park, CAN DO added Humboldt Station – a commercial development at the intersection of State Route 924 and Interstate 81.
 This highly visible and easily accessible location is also expected to attract many travellers to its two hotel sites.
 Humboldt Station will provide park employees and residents of the community as well as interstate travellers a variety of fast-food and family restaurants.
 Residence Inn by Marriott and Turkey Hill opened its doors and became the first tenant in Humboldt Station while Sonic Drive-In and Burger King fast food restaurants followed.

 More tenants are showing interest in Humboldt Station as the retail development begins to accelerate.
-This area of Humboldt has enormous potential as CAN DO seeks to attract more retail development to a 52.7-acre commercial tract adjacent to Humboldt Station that has also been developed.
+This area of Humboldt has enormous potential as CAN DO seeks to attract more retail development to Humboldt Station.

 Recognizing that some of the best business ideas are homegrown, CAN DO developed the Community Association for New Business Entrepreneurship (CAN BE).
 Begun in the early 2000s, CAN BE is a business incubator that provides office space and infrastructure to start-up companies.
 CAN BE tenants can also tap into the local business and educational community and the depth of expertise of its leaders and decisionmakers.